AnthonyLzq/Simba.js/README.md

 - To check the content of the files generated, please check the `example` folder.
 - If you provide a project name that contains spaces, something like 'My awesome Project',  every space will be replaced with a hyphen.
 So at the end your project name will be 'My-awesome-project', but in its README.md file, the hyphens will be removed and the project name will be parsed to title case (My Awesome Project).
 - Finally, `git` will be initialized and a list of libraries will be installed.
 Check the [**notes**](#notes).
+- Relative imports is already configured, you do not need to import a file using `../../../some/very/nested/stuff/in/other/folder`, you can use `some/very/nested/stuff/in/other/folder` assuming that your folder is under the `src` folder.

 ## What is new?